 Tree Borrows: A Model of LLVM's noalias?

+In this blog post, we will construct a formal model of noalias by taking Tree Borrows and deleting things from it, without adding anything.
 The rest of this blog post requires some familiarity with Tree Borrows, so you can should read the paper, at least Sections 2 and 3.
 In particular, everything in the following recap should already be known.

 A Quick Recap of Tree Borrows

 At the core of Tree Borrows is a state machine.
-The state machine often shown in explainers of Tree Borrows is the from Figure 1 in the paper, reproduced here:
+The state machine often shown in explainers of Tree Borrows is the one from Figure 1 in the paper, reproduced here:

 Remember that in Tree Borrows, there is a tree for each memory locations, and every new reference to a memory location is added in that tree as a new node.
 Each node then contains the state machine above, starting out in the initial state (depending on what kind of reference it was that created the node).
 Every time any reference is accessed, all nodes in the tree change according to the state machine.
 For the accessed node, and all its parent nodes in the tree, the access is considered local, while for all others, it is considered foreign.
 The state machine then defines the new state for each node, depending on if it was a read or write and if the access was local or foreign.
 Triggering UB in any such transition is enough for the program to have UB.